Hunter Biden sues ex-Trump White House aide over laptop data | Politics

 Hunter Biden sues ex-Trump White House aide over laptop data

-Ziegler could not immediately be reached for comment.
-Republican U.S. House of Representatives Speaker Kevin McCarthy on Tuesday launched an impeachment inquiry into the president related to Hunter's business dealings.
+The lawsuit, which was reported first by ABC News, also seeks an injunction preventing Ziegler from continuing to access or tamper with Biden's data.
+In a statement cited by Politico, Ziegler said he had not officially been served with the lawsuit yet but had read about it.
+"It's not worth the paper it's written on," he told Politico, adding that various state and federal laws and regulations would protect his actions.

-Republicans have accused the Democratic president of profiting while he served as vice president from 2009 to 2017 from his son's foreign business ventures, an accusation the White House denies.
-"They have turned up no evidence, none, that he did anything wrong ... that's because the president didn't do anything wrong," White House Press Secretary Karine Jean-Pierre said Wednesday.
+"It's not lost on us that Joe's son filed this SLAPP one day after an impeachment inquiry into his father was announced," Ziegler added.
+SLAPP stands for Strategic Lawsuit Against Public Participation.
+Republican U.S. House of Representatives Speaker Kevin McCarthy on Tuesday launched an impeachment inquiry into the president related to his son's business dealings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)